 The UK's healthcare system is primarily based on the National Health Service (NHS), which provides free healthcare at the point of use to eligible residents.
 However, eligibility for the NHS can be complex for international citizens, depending on their visa status, residency permits, and reciprocal healthcare agreements with their home country.
-Private health insurance provides an alternative or supplementary option, offering faster access to specialists, a wider range of treatments, and greater flexibility in choosing healthcare providers.
+Private Krankenversicherung provides an alternative or supplementary option, offering faster access to specialists, a wider range of treatments, and greater flexibility in choosing healthcare providers.

-Health Insurance Options for International Citizens in England 2026
+Krankenversicherung Options for International Citizens in England 2026

 National Health Service (NHS) Eligibility